-Although our road safety work is primarily aimed at child pedestrians, due to the higher numbers of casualties.
+Our road safety work is primarily aimed at child pedestrians, due to the higher numbers of casualties.

 It’s important that adult pedestrians are good role models and set the right example to younger road users.
 Make sure you put away distractions, such as mobile phones, music and headphones before you start to cross the road and always cross at a suitable pedestrian crossing where possible.

 The Kent Road Safety Club aims to positively effect children’s pedestrian and cyclist behaviour, subsequently and significantly reducing child and teenage pedestrian casualties in Kent.

 Cycling is a popular activity for people of all ages.
 Whether you are cycling for sport, pleasure or as a simple and cheap way of commuting, it has many benefits to both the rider and the environment.